 Acute stress was essentially created for those that are already exhibiting PTSD like symptoms, so that if severe anxiety is expected the person can control it.
 If the trauma was severe, it's often a good idea to speak with a professional.
 You can also consider taking my anxiety test to learn more about your anxiety.

 ASD occurs when the person has experienced a trauma.
-Usually the person experiences the trauma themselves, like violence or a car accident or rape or war.
-However, it's possible to simply witness it, and in rare cases it's possible to experience it simply through your imagination.
+Usually, the person experiences the trauma themselves, like violence or a car accident or rape or war.
+However, it's possible to merely witness it, and in rare cases, it's possible to experience it simply through your imagination.
 During or after the traumatic event, the person experiences three or more symptoms specific to ASD:

 - Emotional or mental numbness.